Fomode3D/Documentation-1/docs/source/producers/configuration.rst

     reversible-blocks-db-size-mb = 10480

 These config options should get you into the basic operation mode with your node API available at port ``8888``.
-P2p-peer-address points to the other nodes where to fetch the new blocks from (you may specify multiple entries, ``p2p.remchain.remme.io:2087`` is the address of a node hosted by ``Remme``).
+P2p-peer-address points to the other nodes where the new blocks are fetched from (you may specify multiple entries, ``p2p.remchain.remme.io:2087`` is the address of a node hosted by ``Remme``).

 .. note::
-    ``p2p-peer-address = Add someone else’s node here who you trust`` - this means you need to insert the address of the node that up-to-date and whom you trust.
+    ``p2p-peer-address = Add someone else’s node here who you trust`` - this means you need to insert the address of the node that's up-to-date and which you trust.

 Step 3: Create and Run Wallet
 =============================